usnistgov/ndn-dpdk/app/fwdp/README.md

 This package implements the forwarder's data plane.

-The data plane consists two types of threads, "input thread" and "forwarding thread".
+The data plane consists two types of threads, *input thread* and *forwarding thread*.
-Each thread runs in a DPDK lcore.
+Each thread runs in a DPDK lcore, allocated from "RX" or "FWD" role.

 ## Input Thread (FwInput)

-A FwInput runs an **iface.RxLooper** as the main loop, which reads and decodes packets from one or more network interfaces.
+A FwInput runs an **iface.RxLoop** as the main loop ("RX" role), which reads and decodes packets from one or more network interfaces.
 Every burst of receives L3 packets triggers `FwInput_FaceRx` function.

 For each incoming packet, FwInput decides which forwarding thread should handle the packet: